Outdoor Fire Pit Ideas to Spruce Up Your Backyard

-From concrete to Corten steel, these outdoor fire pits will stand up to the elements so that you can, too
+From concrete to Corten steel, these outdoor fire pit ideas will stand up to the elements so that you can, too

-Whether you’re roasting marshmallows in the summer or hosting a socially distanced hangout in the winter, a sturdy fire pit will always come in handy.
-Below, a list of our favourite outdoor fire pit ideas, all of which can help you stay out a little longer in the face of the chilly days to come.
-Word to the wise: before igniting your own roaring fire, make sure you’re aware of Toronto’s municipal rules regarding open-air fire burning.
+Whether you’re roasting marshmallows or stargazing, a reliable outdoor fire pit will keep your backyard a comfortable gathering spot year-round.
+Find below, a list of our favourites, all of which can help you stay out a little longer in the face of the chilly days to come.
+Word to the wise: before igniting your own roaring fire, make sure you’re aware of Toronto’s municipal rules regarding open-air burning.
 Fire pits powered by natural gas or propane and certified by the TSSA are allowed under the City of Toronto’s fire code.

 Designed by Henrik Pedersen for Gloster, the Deco fire pit’s sleek shape and effortless design ensure it’ll fit in with your backyard furniture.
 Constructed of powder-coated steel, it was built to withstand years of continuous use. $2,175 at Design Within Reach.